 This shot is two shots overlapping; one to get the moon in focus, and the other to get the leaves in focus.
 The moon was actually quite dark, so getting it tack sharp was difficult.
 Having a loupe was essential to get the moon as sharp as possible.

 I was very pleased when I looked at the LCD screen to see the moon on the star field.
-During the eclipse, I could keep the exposure and focus the same through many shots, and it was more about watching the light start creeping up the bottom left of the moon as the earth’s shadow began to recede.
+During the eclipse, I could keep the exposure and focus settings the same through many shots, and it was more about watching the light creep up from the bottom left of the moon as the earth’s shadow began to recede.

 The final shot of the night, with the eclipse almost over, and the earth’s shadow inexorably moving up and to the right.